The PPD skin test is a method used to diagnose silent (latent) tuberculosis (TB) infection. PPD stands for purified protein derivative.

 There is no special preparation for this test.

-Tell your health care provider if you have ever had a positive PPD skin test.
+Tell your provider if you have ever had a positive PPD skin test.
 If so, you should not have a repeat PPD test, except under unusual circumstances.

 You will feel a brief sting as the needle is inserted just below the skin surface.